 India imposes stringent criminal penalties, including life imprisonment in some states, for cow slaughter, based on a Hindu ethic of revering the cow as sacred.
-And yet India is also among the world's leading producers of beef, leather, and milk.
+And yet India is among the world's leading producers of beef, leather, and milk, industries sustained by the mass slaughter of bovines.
 What is behind this seeming contradiction?
-What do these animals, deemed holy in Hinduism, experience in the Indian milk and beef industries?
+What do bovines, deemed holy in Hinduism, experience in the Indian milk and beef industries?
 Yamini Narayanan asks and answers these questions, introducing cows and buffaloes as key subjects in India's cow protectionism, rather than their treatment hitherto as mere objects of political analysis.

-Emphasizing human–animal hierarchies and relations, Narayanan argues that the dominant Hindu framing of the cow as "mother" is one of human domination, wherein bovine motherhood is simultaneously capitalized for dairy production and weaponized by right-wing Hindu nationalists to violently oppress Muslim and "low" caste Hindus.
+Emphasizing human–animal hierarchical relations, Narayanan argues that the Hindu framing of the cow as "mother" is one of human domination, wherein bovine motherhood is simultaneously capitalized for dairy production and weaponized by right-wing Hindu nationalists to violently oppress Muslims and Dalits.
 Using ethnographic and empirical data gathered across India, this book reveals the harms caused to buffaloes, cows, bulls, and calves in dairying, and the exploitation required of the diverse, racialized labor throughout India's dairy production continuum to obscure such violence.
-Ultimately, Narayanan traces how that the unraveling of human–animal domination and exploitation is an integral component of liberal, progressive, democratic politics, speculating on the real possibility of a post-dairy society, based on vegan agricultural policies for livelihoods, food security, and multicultural, multispecies diversity.
+Ultimately, Narayanan traces how the unraveling of human domination and exploitation of farmed animals is integral to progressive multispecies democratic politics, speculating on the real possibility of a post-dairy society, based on vegan agricultural policies for livelihoods and food security.

 About the author

 Yamini Narayanan is Senior Lecturer in International and Community Development at Deakin University.